acharnoz/DBMEventAnnouncement/README.md

-# DBMEventAnnouncement
+# Boss Ability Announcement
-This addon is a mod to Deadly Boss Mods (DBM) use to announce X seconds before the end of a timer the incoming spell.
+This addon is a mod to Deadly Boss Mods (DBM) or BigWigs use to announce X seconds before the end of a timer the incoming spell.
 Example on Eranog encounter: X sec before the end of the timer, the "Flaming Rift, soon" voice is played in game.

 This addon manages for the moment all timers for the Dragonflight raid, the Dragonflight season 1 mythic dungeons and the Dragonflight dungeons.
 This addon can manage different voicepacks, but for the moment just the FR voicepack is provided.